appwrite/appwrite/CONTRIBUTING.md

 ## Coding Standards

-Appwrite is follows the [PHP-FIG standards](https://www.php-fig.org/).
+Appwrite follows the [PHP-FIG standards](https://www.php-fig.org/).
 Currently, we use both PSR-0 and PSR-12 for coding standards and autoloading standards.

 We use prettier for our JS coding standards and auto-formatting for our code.